Establishing a Foothold in New Zealand - AIP and Offshore Investors

 -

-Most clients transition into ongoing representation, ensuring assets, advisors and arrangements remain aligned and properly managed over time.
+They transition into ongoing representation—ensuring assets, advisors, and arrangements remain aligned and properly managed over time.

 This continuity is often where the greatest value is realised.